neoking89/owlsight/README.md

 ### Example Workflow

-You can combine Python variables with language models in Owlsight through special double curly-brackets.
+You can combine Python variables with language models in Owlsight through special double curly-brackets syntax.
 For example:

 ```
 python > a = 42